warrickball/warrickball.github.io/src/faster-code.md

 Python for-loops are notoriously slow, though I think this is probably true of many interpreted languages.
 (It was true of MATLAB the last time I used it.)
-Because we work with arrays, you might be able to replace a loop two arrays with operations directly on the arrays (we say we *vectorise* the operation) themselves, perhaps by using some logical indexing or broadcasting.
+Because we work with arrays, you might be able to replace a loop over two arrays with operations directly on the arrays themselves (we say we *vectorise* the operation), perhaps by using some logical indexing or broadcasting.
 The gains are potentially huge: eliminating a for loop often speeds things up by an order of magnitude or more.